jiavila/niftii2png_activation_map/README.md

 The .png image of the x, y, and z viewpoint plots of brain fMR image, it is saved with the same name as the input nifti file but with the '.png' extension.
-This is store in the default Flywheel output directory (`flywheel/v0/output`)
+This is stored in the default Flywheel output directory (`flywheel/v0/output`)